 I am working on a longer post about “The Child Exchange”, Reuters exposé about the underground internet market in adopted children called ‘private re-homing’, and will publish something soon.
 However, I wanted to get the Adoption Policy and Reform Collaborative’s statement below into the blogosphere immediately.
 Adoption Policy and Reform Collaborative (APRC) Response to the… Continue reading Quick Response to Reuter’s Adoption Piece

 Category: international adoption

 As some of you know, I married the love of my life Sasmita in August of 2012.
-After a courtship conducted primarily over Skype for more than a year (exactly 380 days), we were re-united in mid-July 2012.
+After a courtship conducted primarily over Skype for over a year….But this post is not about her background, but rather what it’s like to be married to someone who had never left India and came to the US for the first time in mid-July 2012.

-“How can faith inform both US and global foreign affairs?”
+A few weeks ago I attended this discussion ‘Faith, Religion and International Security.’The overriding question was “How can faith inform both US and global foreign affairs?”

 Below is a re-post from Land of Gazillion Adoptees as promised.